My Cart

 Used with the author's permission.

-Hal Swift was born in 1928 in Speedway City, Indiana, on the 25th anniversary of the Wright brothers' flight at Kitty Hawk.
-When he was eight years old, his family moved to Phoenix, Arizona, where, as a teenager, Hal learned to play a bass fiddle and worked with local cowboy musicians such as Marty Robbins.
-His broadcast career of nearly fifty years culminated with induction into the Nevada Broadcast Association Hall of Fame in 2005.
-Hal’s career was interrupted briefly when he served in the U.S. Navy as a Morse code radio operator with the Japan occupation forces, and in the Korean War.
-Married since 1952 to his wife, Carol, he is the father of three grown sons, has four granddaughters, and one grandson.
-His hobbies have included such disparate activities as martial arts, building model ships and airplanes, cartooning, semantics and, of course, writing.
-Now semi-retired, Hal and his wife currently live in Sparks, Nevada, where he continues to study and write about the West and its people.
-Learn more about Hal here.
+Hal Swift (1928 - 2016) was born in Speedway City, Indiana, on the 25th anniversary of the Wright brothers' flight at Kitty Hawk.
+When he was eight years old, his family moved to Phoenix, Arizona, where, as a teenager, Hal learned to play a bass fiddle.
+He worked with local cowboy musicians such as Marty Robbins, and played with the Phoenix Concert Orchestra.
+He went on to become a popular radio host and was inducted into the Nevada Broadcast Association Hall of Fame after a 50-year career.
+That career took a different direction, briefly, while Hal served in the U.S. Navy as a Morse code radio operator.
+Hal's diverse interests included martial arts, building model ships and airplanes, cartooning, semantics and, of course, writing.